GroundWork is now closed for the winter season, reopening March 18th with ‘Waste Not…..’

-2022 has been a year of thought provoking, pertinent and innovative art and research at GroundWork.
+2022 was a year of thought provoking, pertinent and innovative art and research at GroundWork.
 Exhibiting artists both locally and internationally.
 Hosting the second instalment of our Artist in residency programme.
-We return in the new year with a vibrant programme of exhibitions, events and workshops.
+Our new year comes with a vibrant programme of exhibitions, events and workshops.

 Reflection